 The term stored materials refer to materials that have been purchased prior to their planned use on a construction project.
-These are materials that are purchased by a head contractor and stored on the job site before they are used.
-Typically, each item or material is tracked on a line item in a head contract's Program of Values (SOV) and is submitted to the owner for payment.
+These are materials that are purchased by the entity performing the work and stored on a worksite prior to use.
+Typically, materials quantities are tracked on a line item in the Schedule of Values (SOV) so an progress claim with the amount owed for services or work can then be submitted to the appropriate party.

-In this example, a lower retention amount was withheld on the materials while they were stored and then the full retention was taken once they were incorporated into the project.Head Contract Progress Claim 1
+In this example, a lower retention amount was withheld on the materials while they were stored and then the full retention was taken once they were incorporated into the project.FIRST INVOICE

 - $50,000 Work Completed